-Melt-In-Your-Mouth Chicken is a tasty recipe with delightful seasonings.
+Melt-In-Your-Mouth Chicken is such a tasty recipe with delightful seasonings.
 I saw this wonderful looking recipe on FaceBook a couple of weeks ago and thought I would give it a try.
-Actually it tasted better than I thought it would–although I can say emphatically that it didn’t exactly melt in my mouth!
+Actually it tasted better than I thought it would.
+Although I can say emphatically that it didn’t exactly melt in my mouth!
 (Only desserts do that for me). 🙂 I saw this same recipe on Pinterest last year as well and saved the recipe.
 I had to tweak this recipe multiple times before I could say that it was really to my liking.

 Quite frankly, I’m STILL in the tweaking process.
 The problem?
-Whatever sauce ingredient you use: Greek yogurt, mayo or Miracle whip just seem to overwhelm the taste of the chicken unless you spread just a small amount of sauce on top of the chicken before baking.
+Whatever sauce ingredient you use: Greek yogurt, mayo or Miracle whip just seem to overwhelm the taste of the chicken, unless you spread just a small amount of sauce on top of the chicken before baking.
 At some point, I’m going to try this with sour cream and ricotta cheese to see if either of those applied to the chicken don’t overwhelm the tastebuds.
 Why do I keep trying?
 Because the actual seasoning on the chicken is wonderful.

 I added parsley to the rest of the seasonings which helped increase the flavor.
 I will tell you that Greek yogurt really doesn’t set up well in this recipe.
 Mayonnaise, Miracle Whip or sour cream do better.
-But what I found with this recipe is that a little dab will do ya!
+What I found with this recipe is that a little dab will do ya!

-In other words, spread only a small amount of the dressing on top of the chicken (about half of what my pictures show), otherwise, whether you use, Greek yogurt (which doesn’t work well), mayonnaise or anything else, the sauce will just overwhelm the flavors of the chicken and that’s all you taste.
+In other words, spread only a small amount of the dressing on top of the chicken (about half of what my pictures show).
+Otherwise, whether you use, Greek yogurt (which doesn’t work well), mayonnaise or anything else, the sauce will just overwhelm the flavors of the chicken, and that’s all you taste.
 You won’t need as much of the sauce for the chicken this way, but you will be more pleased with the outcome.

 If you’re looking for a new way to make chicken, consider this savory recipe.
 I do have a couple of recommendations, however.
 Sometimes LESS is MORE and in this case it’s really true.
 The first time I made this dish, I used the entire amount of sauce on the four boneless chicken breasts I cooked.

-The second time, I cut the sauce ingredients in half–I still used only half of the ingredients, and it was still too much.
+The second time, I cut the sauce ingredients in half.
+I still used only half of the ingredients, and it was still too much.
 I highly recommend using only a thin coating of the sauce on top of the chicken and that will be a perfect match.
 You may only need about 1/4 of the sauce ingredients for 4 pieces of chicken.